 - 1. The rules of good conduct shall be observed for school dances and social events. - 2.
-When guests are permitted, Corbett students must receive prior approval in writing from the principal or designees in order to bring a guest, no later than two school days before the event.
+When guests are permitted at high school events, Corbett students must receive prior approval in writing from the principal or designees in order to bring a guest, no later than two school days before the event.
 Guests will not be permitted to enter the dance without this process.
 Guests will be expected to observe the same rules as students attending the events.
-Guests must be under the age of 21.
-The person inviting the guest will share responsibility for the conduct of the guest. - A student attending a dance or social event may be asked to sign out when leaving before the end of the activity.
+Guests must be under the age of 21 and in 9th grade or above.
+The person inviting the guest will share responsibility for the conduct of the guest. - 3.
+A student attending a dance or social event may be asked to sign out when leaving before the end of the activity.
 Anyone leaving before the official end of the activity will not be readmitted. - 4.
 Homecoming and Spring Fling are on campus events for students in 9th-12th grade.
 No outside guests may attend.
 Winter Formal and Prom are off-campus events for students in 9th-12th grade.
 Guests are permitted according to the above policy.